 - Social Media: Platforms like LinkedIn, Twitter, Facebook, and Instagram can be used to engage with your audience and share valuable content about your product.

-- Email Marketing: Email allows you to send personalized messages directly to your audience’s inbox.
+- Email Marketing: Email lets you send personalized messages directly to your audience’s inbox.
 For B2B companies, email marketing remains a potent tool, with 81% of businesses stating email drives customer acquisition, according to Emarsys.

 - Content Marketing: Blogs, e-books, whitepapers, and infographics can provide detailed information about your product and its benefits.